-The University of Puget Sound is committed to providing a learning and working environment that emphasizes the dignity and worth of every member of its community.
-Sexual assault, domestic violence, dating violence, and stalking in any form or context contradict our principles.
+Puget Sound is committed to providing a learning and working environment that emphasizes the dignity and worth of every member of its community.
+Violence, sexual assault, domestic violence, dating violence, and stalking in any form or context contradict our principles.
 Sexual assault, domestic violence, dating violence, and stalking can threaten students, faculty, and staff safety, well-being, educational experience, and career.
 Violation of this statement will not be tolerated in any form, and any individual who violates this statement of purpose may be subject to disciplinary action.

-2023 Annual Security Report 2020-2022 Statistics
+2024 Annual Security Report 2021-2023 Statistics